web3/web3.js/docs/web3-core-method.rst

 - ``formatters`` - The formatters object.
 - ``moduleInstance`` - The ``AbstractWeb3Module`` class.

-The ``AbstractMethod`` is the base method class and does provide the basic methods and properties for creating a Web3.js compatible JSON-RPC method.
+The ``AbstractMethod`` class is the base JSON-RPC method class and does provide the basic methods and properties for creating a
+Web3.js compatible JSON-RPC method.

 You're able to overwrite these methods: